Content Moderation & RLHF Services for Safer AI

 Content filtering

-Identify, isolate, or delete the contents (training data or generated outputs) that are inappropriate, irrelevant, sensitive, illegal, or harmful to the quality or compliance of an AI project.
+Identify, isolate, or remove content (training data or generated outputs) that are inappropriate, irrelevant, sensitive, illegal, or harmful to the quality or compliance of an AI project.
 It can be textual, audio, visual, or multimodal data.
 Filtering can be automated, manual, or hybrid.

 Definition of filtering rules: forbidden topics, sensitive comments, language level, noise, duplicates, etc.